-VACo supports full state funding for public education, including the Standards of Quality (SQQ) as recommended by the Board of Education and the Joint Legislative Audit & Review Commission (JLARC).
-As long as these recommendations coincide with prevailing local practice, targeted incentive programs, capital, and maintenance support, and teacher salaries.
+VACo supports full state funding for public education, including the Standards of Quality (SOQ) as recommended by the Board of Education and the Joint Legislative Audit & Review Commission (JLARC), as expeditiously as possible.
+As long as these recommendations coincide with prevailing local practice, VACo supports targeted incentive programs, capital, and maintenance support, and teacher salaries.
 Full state funding should be achieved without reduction to other parts of state public education budgets or to other core services.